Marsello-or/Lazada__Product_Analysis/README.md

 * **Impact:** Provides clear operational profiles for each segment, allowing for highly precise marketing and inventory strategies.

+### 9.1.
+Understanding the Cluster Distribution (PCA Visualization)
+During the evaluation of the K-Means clusters using a 2D PCA plot, a distinct clustering behavior was observed, heavily influenced by the zero-inflated nature of e-commerce data and the logarithmic transformations applied.

+*   **The Zero-Inflated Vertical Baseline:** Products with 0 sales and 0 reviews form a strict vertical line on the extreme left of the PCA plot (low Principal Component 1).
+Since their "popularity" variance is exactly zero, the algorithm separates them purely based on Price (Principal Component 2).
+This creates a clear division between **Tier 4 (Cheap, Unsold)** and **Tier 5 (Expensive, Unsold)**.
+*   **The "Zero-to-One" Phenomenon:** A product can jump drastically from Tier 4 (Slow Movers) directly to Tier 2 (High Potential) with just a single unit sold.
+This is a mathematical result of the `GMV = Sold * Price` feature engineering combined with the `log1p` transformation.
+A GMV jump from 0 to 200,000 IDR (which translates to a log jump from 0 to ~12.2) is treated as a massive variance by the distance-based K-Means algorithm.
+*   **Business Justification:** Far from being a flaw, this model behavior perfectly mirrors the harsh reality of e-commerce algorithms.
+The biggest hurdle for a seller is not scaling from 100 to 101 sales, but breaking the barrier from **0 to 1 sale** to validate the product and trigger platform visibility.
+The model accurately captures this monumental shift in a product's lifecycle.

 ## 10. Final Strategic Recommendations

 ### Revenue Optimization Tactics